Kyle Hiebert: Club career

 He began playing for WSA Winnipeg in the Premier Development League in 2013 at the age of 15.

-After not being selected in the 2022 MLS SuperDraft, Hiebert signed a professional contract with St. Louis City SC 2 in MLS Next Pro in February 2022.
+After not being selected in the 2022 MLS SuperDraft, Hiebert signed a professional contract with St. Louis City 2 in MLS Next Pro in February 2022.
 He scored his first professional goal on June 25 against the Real Monarchs.
 He appeared in every match for the team that season.
 At the end of the season, he was named to the MLS Next Pro Best XI.

 In August 2022, Hiebert signed a pre-contract with St. Louis City SC to join the team for their debut season in Major League Soccer in 2023.
 He made his MLS debut in their inaugural match against Austin FC on February 25, 2023.

-On March 11, 2023, he scored his first MLS goal, scoring the winning goal in a 2-1 victory over the Portland Timbers.
+On March 11 he scored his first MLS goal, scoring the winning goal in a 2-1 victory over the Portland Timbers.
 As a result, he was named to the league's Team of the Matchday for week three.
+In December 2023, he signed an extension with the club through the 2026 season, with an option for 2027.

 International career

 In April 2014, he was called up to a camp for the Canada U18 team.
-In October, he was named to the roster for the U18 Tournoi Limoges.
+In October, he was named to the roster for the U18 Tournoi Limoges, where he made 3 appearances.

+In March 2023, he was called up to the Canada senior team for the first time, ahead of a pair of CONCACAF Nations League matches as a replacement for the injured Kamal Miller.
+He made his debut on March 28, in a substitute appearance, against Honduras.

+In June 2024, Hiebert was named to Canada's squad for the 2024 Copa América.